Trekking in the Colombian Andes

 Recommended

-An exact packing list will be sent approx. 1 month before the booked departure date.
-Please consider bringing good sunglasses (with UV filter), headlamp with spare battery, trekking poles, and a backpack between 20 and 50 liters.
+A suggested packing list will be sent approx. 1 month before the booked departure date.
+Please consider bringing good sunglasses (with UV filter), a headlamp with spare battery, trekking poles, and a backpack between 20 and 50 liters.

 Important to know